 Fortunately, most of us won’t retire the day before the economy careens over a cliff.
 If we stick to the 4% rule it’s likely that we will have lived too conservatively essentially leaving our heirs a bigger than expected inheritance.
 What’s the problem with this?
 You would have deprived yourself of well-deserved luxuries.
 Luxuries that you heirs will enjoy.

-Monte Carlo simulation and the 4% rule
+Monte Carlo simulation and retirement savings

 Despite having some flaws, the 4% rule still a pretty good starting point when planning for retirement.
 The trick is to use it as a rule of thumb, not a rule of law.
 Then compare the 4% to other retirement forecasting methods such as the Monte Carlo simulation.
 The Monte Carlo simulation uses all the possible outcomes for key economic factors such as interest rates and market returns.
 Using these, it then generates 1000s of possible scenarios and their proabilities.
 The Monte Carlo simulation can tell us the “likely” as well as the “range” of possible outcomes for our retirement accounts.